Powered by MOMENTUM MEDIA

 ASIC FSG relief ‘provides certainty’: FAAA

-The FAAA has welcomed relief measures from the corporate regulator that provide greater flexibility in providing an FSG when dealing in financial products as a result of providing financial advice.
+The FAAA has welcomed relief measures from the corporate regulator that allow greater flexibility in providing an FSG when dealing in financial products.

 In a statement on Friday, the Financial Advice Association Australia (FAAA) general manager policy, advocacy and standards Phil Anderson said the Australian Securities and Investments Commission’s (ASIC) announcement of relief measures “provides certainty” for advisers.